What does Trafford’s latest report about the Carrington Relief Road (CRR) mean for affected residents?

 With even the Government admitting it must review its road building policy to take into account climate change, it is odd that this document does not reference Trafford’s declaration at all, nor does it mention how it has assessed that, since that declaration, the construction of a road is still an appropriate option.

-The report also does not mention that GM’s Transport Strategy 2040 aims to reduce car traffic by 50% and to move freight onto rail and shipping transport by 2040, less than 20 years away.
+The report also does not mention that GM’s Transport Strategy 2040 aims to significantly reduce car traffic and move freight onto rail and shipping transport by 2040, less than 20 years away.
 So, constructing this road is not in alignment with that Policy, which also suggests that transport investment will follow the Global Street Design Guide hierarchy (it places active travel and public transport first, and people in personal motorised vehicles last).

 Questions should also be asked about why no sustainable options for freight have been considered.
 Given Trafford’s approval of overdevelopment in Carrington and the resulting huge number of HGVs on local roads, why has this not been considered a priority?